Email Security

 By detecting and stopping botnets, organizations can prevent DDoS attacks, spamming, and data theft, as well as protect networks, systems, and data.
 However, botnet detection is also important as they consume significant amounts of network and system resources, slowing down performance and making systems unavailable.

 Additionally, if your network is compromised, botnets may send spam and spread malware to partners, colleagues, clients, and customers.
-Removal of botnets which can damage an organization's reputation and credibility may help improve brand image and ensure your organization is trustworthy.
+Removal of botnets that can damage an organization's reputation and credibility may help improve brand image and ensure your organization is trustworthy.

 Finally, certain regulations, such as the Payment Card Industry Data Security Standard (PCI-DSS), require organizations to implement measures to detect and prevent botnets.
 The detection and removal of botnets helps organizations to comply with these regulations and avoid penalties.